No Parks for the Poor - In the face of budget cuts, some land management agencies are ramping up user fees — and betraying the egalitarian promise of public lands.

 In the idea, I said.
 The reality, of course, is different.
 In reality, access to America’s public lands, like so much else, is not distributed equally.
 According to a 2018 Forest Service study, “Recreation Equity: Is the Forest Service Serving Its Diverse Publics?,” the authors found that while Black people make up 13% of the U.S. population, they account for just 1% of National Forest visits.
 Latinos, who make up 17% of the population, account for just 6% of visits.
 Native Americans, from whom the lands that became the National Forests were stolen in the first place, are also underrepresented.
 One of the reasons for this inequity, the authors write, is that minority populations tend to be concentrated in urban communities, geographically isolated from National Forests.
 However, the authors write, “This isolation and indirect marginalization from National Forest System lands is also often compounded by economic disparities that make access to these areas even more difficult.”

 We must do many things to make public lands more accessible and welcoming to all.
-Increasing fees, and so the cost of visiting them, is not one of them.
+Increasing fees, and so the cost of visiting, is not one of them.

 I am sympathetic to the Forest Service’s need for funding.
 Despite rising visitation during the pandemic, the 2021 federal budget proposes sweeping cuts to the Forest Service, including the elimination of the Recreation Research program, a $2.1 million cut to trail funds, and a $4.1 million decrease in recreation, heritage and wilderness funding, according to the Billings Gazette.